Becoming a Geologist

 I Discover I’m A Dork

 I played a lot of sandlot baseball and football at that time.
-However, I was covering up the fact that I was a certified dork.
+However, I was simply covering up the fact that I was a certified dork.

 Rocks Are Cool